amarpan/how-to-write-a-README/README.md

 ## Screenshots

   **Requirements**:
-  1. Screenshots of your app's landing page and any other pages of interest
+  1. Screenshots of your app's home page and any other pages of interest
   <div align="center">
      <img src="./images/GOOD-SCREENSHOTS-SOLO.png">
   </div>